 - Add the sliced yellow pepper and cook for 4 minutes.

-- Add the jarred sauce, stir to combine with other ingredients.
+- Add the jarred sauce, and stir to combine with other ingredients.

 - Add the capers and stir to combine.

 - When the pasta is done cooking, remove ½ cup of the pasta water before draining.
-If the sauce looks to thick, add a little of the pasta water until reaching desired consistancy.
+If the sauce looks too thick, add a little of the pasta water until reaching the desired consistency.

-- Spoon a little sauce to the bottom of each bowl.
+- Spoon a little sauce into the bottom of each bowl.
 Add some fettuccine and top with a little more sauce.
-Please don't over sauce the pasta.
+Please don't over-sauce the pasta.

 - Top with freshly grated Parmigiano-Reggiano cheese and some toasted pine nuts.

 Some of My Favorite Sauce Recipes

 - What Is the Difference Between Tomato Sauce and Tomato Paste